top of page

 A Family Vineyard in the Heart of Bordeaux

 We're not the famous name on the label everyone recognizes.
-We're the estate where tractors still move through rows during harvest, where wine-making happens in our cellar (not some corporate facility), and where the family who owns the place is the same family who prunes the vines and pours the tastings.
+We're the estate where tractors still move through rows during harvest, where wine-making happens in our cellar (not some corporate facility), and where the family who owns the vineyard is the same family who prunes the vines and pours the tastings.

 This is Bordeaux wine country without the velvet ropes - real farming, honest wine, and the kind of hospitality that comes from actually liking people.